eshantarneja/ai-trainer/ROADMAP.md

-# AI Trainer Application Roadmap
+# AI Personal Trainer Roadmap

-This document tracks the development progress and future plans for the AI Trainer application.
+This document tracks the development progress and future plans for the AI Personal Trainer application, focusing on voice-guided workouts and AI-generated workout plans.

-## ✅ Completed Tasks
+## ✅ Completed Tasks (Foundation)

 ### Database & Backend
 - ✅ Implemented normalized database schema with separate collections for routines and exercises